 Timers are one of the simplest, yet most powerful tools in the arsenal of any JMeter user.
 There are many types of timers available to meet the various scenarios you may be trying to simulate with JMeter.
 In this tutorial, we will cover the main types of timers that are available on the market, and provide examples of when and how to use these timers to improve your testing.
 Topics covered here:

 - What is a JMeter Timer?

 - Which JMeter Timer should I use?

 - How to use a JMeter Timer?

 1. What is a JMeter Timer?

-A JMeter Timer is a built in plugintool forto JMeter that can help with spacing out your samplersrequests.
-Many testers call this gap in requests “think time,”, simulating the time that real users spend in between each step they perform in a real world scenario.
-By default, each request in JMeter is made immediately after the another.
-With a JMeter timer, users can use a static or variable time to separate requests.
+A JMeter Timer is a built in plug in tool for JMeter that can help with spacing out your samplers requests.
+Many testers call this gap in requests “think time”, simulating the time that real users spend in between each step in a real world scenario.
+By default, each request in JMeter is made immediately after the another if there isn't a Timer set.
+With a JMeter timer, users can use a static or random time to separate requests.

 2. Why use a JMeter Timer?

 Timers will be useful in most of the JMeter scripts that you build, especially those that simulate real user activity.
 Testing without a JMeter timer can provide inaccurate test results, because the simulated requests will come in a different pattern than what is seen in a real world situation.